What does the Social Services and Well-being (Wales) Act do?

 Everyone paying a charge will receive a detailed statement explaining its calculation and it can be queried where necessary.

-In 2011, Welsh Government announced a cap on the amount councils can charge for non-residential care and support- this cap remains and is £60 per week.
+In 2011, Welsh Government announced a cap on the amount councils can charge for non-residential care and support- from April 2019 this cap will be £90 per week.

 How will we know if the Act is successful?